Non-Representational Theory and the Creative Arts

 Focusing on the ways in which the art studio has been enrolled in emotional, professional, moral, and economic notions of health, this chapter offers a historical account of health-related associations that remain part of the studio topoi.

-Edwardes, C. (Forthcoming) Distance and Belonging in the Studio.
+Edwardes, C. (2025) Distance and Belonging in the Studio.
 In Routledge Handbook on Spaces of Mental Health and Wellbeing (Eds.
 Boyd, C., Bell, S., et al) Routledge, Oxon.